zacck-zz/learning_ruby/README.md

 Im falling asleep ...

 Encapsulation - blocking off areas of code

 MODULES

 a module is similar to a class but is a collection of behaviors that other classes can use

 You cannot have an object of a module

+RAILS

+You create a new application by

+rails new appname

+/rails_samples

+/routes for routes of app

+/assets

+/stylesheets

+/helpers common logic for views